Cute Panda Bread in a Cone!

 若想阅读中文版本，请在网页的右边 “Google Translate” 点击选择 中文简体 (Chinese Simplified）或 繁体 (Chinese Traditional) 翻译。可能食谱读起来会怪怪的，所以如果有疑问都可以问哦！

-This bread recipe yields soft and moist bread buns, which appeals to the taste of (my) kids!
+This recipe yields soft and moist bread buns, which appeals to the taste of (my) kids!
 You also do not make a large batch of buns with this recipe.
 So if you’d like to make more bread buns, simply double up the recipe.

 Just to mention, this bread recipe is very easy to shape, quite elastic and not sticky.
 It’s from a Taiwanese blogger, Kokoma 老师.
 I am such a fan of her that I bought most of her books!